 Entering the Belgian coffee market

-Belgium sourced 98% of its imports in 2018 directly from producing countries.
+In 2020 Belgium sourced 96% of its coffee imports directly from producing countries.
 The three main green coffee suppliers were Brazil, Vietnam and Honduras, accounting for about 58% of total supplies.
 The increasing interest in high-quality and certified coffees in Belgium underlines the growing importance of origin, traceability and social impact of coffee.
 This makes storytelling an increasingly important aspect for every actor along the value chain in the coffee sector.

 Contents of this page

-1. What are the requirements for coffee to enter the Belgian market?
+1. What requirements and certification must coffee comply with to be allowed on the Belgian market?

 You must follow the European Union legal requirements applicable to coffee.
 These rules mainly deal with food safety, where traceability and hygiene are the most important themes.
-Special attention should be given to specific sources of contamination, of which the most common are:
+Special attention should be given to specific sources of contamination, namely: